rschmehl/awesco.eu/content/authors/mark-schelbergen/_index.md

 ---
 # Display name
-name: Mikko Folkersma
+name: Mark Schelbergen

 # Order of appearance
-weight: 1
+weight: 60

 # Username (this should match the folder name)
 authors:
-- mikko-folkersma
+- mark-schelbergen

 # Is this the primary user of the site?
 superuser: false